Request Quote » Request Quote »

 BIM clash detection and resolution enabled by interdisciplinary BIM coordination reduces costly rework, project delays and budget overruns.
 The clash detection process in the pre-construction stage is supported by Revit® and Navisworks®.

 Coordinated BIM models ensure perfect synchronization between architectural, structural and MEPF disciplines.
-So, whether you are a building engineering consultant or a contractor, if you’ve leveraged the power of BIM coordination, you can be sure of zero unwanted surprises springing up during construction stage.
-All conflicts and clashes are addressed by systematic clash detection and resolution using Revit and Navisworks, right at the pre-construction stage.
+So, whether you are a building engineering consultant, architectural firm or a contractor, if you have leveraged the power of BIM coordination, you can be sure of zero unwanted surprises springing up during construction stage.
+All conflicts and clashes are addressed by systematic BIM clash detection and resolution using Revit and Navisworks, right at the pre-construction stage.

 In this article, we talk at length about what is clash detection, the need for clash detection, the types and benefits of clash detection etc.